+

 Frequently Asked Questions:

 What are your hours?
-The farm is open in season (June 1-October 31) depending on Mother Nature’s schedule, and from dawn to dusk.
-For florals in the off season, we can order florals not grown on the farm.
+The you-pick is open in season (June 1-October 31) depending on Mother Nature’s schedule, and from dawn to dusk.
+Early spring you-pick opportunities for tulips will be posted on our FaceBook and Instagram pages.
 Call or message us for information specific to your needs.

 Where do I go?
-Once you arrive at Briar Rose Garden, 7791 Cemetery Rd., pull into the drive and park in the field.
-If you didn’t bring a bucket or scissors, grab a bucket and scissors from the farm stand trailer.
-We just ask that you return it on your next visit to the farm.
+Once you arrive at Briar Rose Garden, 7791 Cemetery Rd., pull into the drive and park next to the white Flower Cottage.
+If you didn’t bring a bucket or clippers, grab either a pitcher or bucket and scissors from the Flower Cottage.

 How much are flowers?
-Flowers are sold by the bucket or stem.
-A five gallon bucket of flowers is $20 if you pick, and $40 if you would like us to.
-Sunflowers and gladiolus (glads) are sold by the stem.
+Flowers are sold by the pitcher, bucket, or stem.
+A pitcher of flowers is $15, a bucket of flowers is $25.
 Prices are posted at the stand.

 I just want a bouquet.
 We usually have a selection of freshly picked pre-made bouquets in the stand.
 If you need one or several pre-made for a special occasion and want a guarantee that there will be enough bouquets in the stand, call a day or so ahead, and we can fill your order.
 Prices will vary according to size.

 Where do I pay?
 If you don’t see us out working in the garden, no worries.
-The You-PIck operates on the honesty system.
-Payment can be made at the stand.
-Deposit your check or cash in the honesty box.
+The You-pick is self-service and operates on the honesty system.
+Payment can be made at the Flower Cottage.
+You may deposit your check or cash in the honesty box, or pay via debit or credit by scanning the QR codes posted, or by Venmo @briar_rose_garden.

 A view of zinnias and sunflowers in bloom